Frozemint/WaveBot/README.md

 Set to ``true`` to automatically start antispam.
 - ``botChannel`` - An array of whitelisted Discord Text Channel IDs where bot messages are allowed in those channel.
 Paste the designated bot only channel IDs in the array.
+- ``whitelistedWords`` - If a bot prints a message containing these words, they will not be filtered.

 # Installation